AP Camp 2023

 What will your children do this summer that will have a positive impact on their souls?
 What eternally important activities will they be involved in?
-Will they spend their summer glued to televisions, iPads, video games, and cell phones, or will they take the time to “grow in the grace and knowledge” of God?
+Will they spend their summer glued to televisions, PlayStations©, and cell phones, or will they take the time to “grow in the grace and knowledge” of God?

 Why not encourage your children and the youth of your local congregation to attend Apologetics Press’s soul-strengthening Christian Evidences summer camp as they fellowship with Christians from around the country?

-In previous summers our themes have included “The Existence of God,” “The Inspiration of the Bible,” “The Godhood and Greatness of Christ,” “The Reliability of the Bible,” “Creation vs. Evolution,” and “The Flood.”
-Lord willing, June 6-11, 2021, we will focus on “Christian Evidences–From A to Z,” which will be a survey of the foundational evidences for the Christian faith.
+In previous summers, our themes have included “The Existence of God,” “The Inspiration of the Bible,” “The Reliability of the Bible,” “Creation vs. Evolution,” “The Flood,” and “The Godhood and Greatness of Jesus.”
+Lord willing, June 4-9, 2023, we will focus on “What You Need to Know to Protect Your Faith Before Graduation.”

-The cost for AP camp is $195.
+The cost for AP camp can be found at http://indiancreekyouthcamp.org.
 All checks are to be made to “ICYC.”
 [NOTE: AP receives no funding from camp fees.
-All fees go to ICYC to pay for essentials, such as food, electricity, water, etc. AP, however, would welcome any donations that Christians would graciously give to help make AP camp a great, faith-building, spiritually uplifting experience for approximately 200 campers from all over the country.]
+All fees go to ICYC to pay for essentials, such as food, electricity, water, etc. AP, however, would welcome any donations that Christians would graciously give to help make AP camp a great, faith-building, spiritually uplifting experience for approximately 260 campers and staff from all over the country.]

 In addition to the classes, lectures, devotionals, and singings that campers participate in during the week, they are also treated to many other enjoyable experiences.